His Holiness Karekin II, the Catholicos of All Armenians, addressed Armenian faithful throughout the world on the eve of 2022.

 The Nativity and Baptism of Jesus Christ will be observed under strict safety regulations at New York’s St. Vartan Armenian Cathedral on Wednesday and Thursday, January 5 and 6, 2022.

-One of the wonderful things about the Christmas season is the way it re-introduces us to such interesting people.
-And it’s not limited to friends and family: some of the most memorable re-introductions come from the surrounding culture.
+One of the wonderful things about the Christmas season (at least, in a typical year) is the way it re-introduces us to people.
+Some of the most memorable re-introductions come from the surrounding culture.
 Who can suppress a warm smile at their first yearly sighting of Santa, Rudolph, and the elves?
 Or at the Grinch, and the whole Peanuts gang?